CodeWise-CS/codewise-curriculum/.github/pull_request_template.md

 - [ ] I have checked for typos, formatting issues, and broken links.
 - [ ] I have tested any code in questions (if applicable).
 - [ ] I have followed the contribution guidelines.
-- [ ] I have linked the related issue and the approved Discord post (if applicable).
+- [ ] I have linked the related issue and the approved Discussion post (if applicable).

 ---